mathworks-ref-arch/matlab-production-server-on-aws/README.md

 1. Clicking **Create stack** takes you to the *Stack Detail* page for your stack.
 Wait for the status to reach **CREATE\_COMPLETE**.
 1. In the Stack Detail for your stack, click **Outputs**.
 1. Look for the key named `MatlabProductionServerLicenseServer` and click the corresponding URL listed under value.
 Doing so takes you to Network License Manager for MATLAB dashboard log in page.
 1. The user name for the Network License Manager for MATLAB dashboard is **manager**.
-For the password, enter the password that you entered in the **Network License Manager for MATLAB** section while creating the stack in [Step 2](#step-2-configure-the-stack).
+For the password, enter the password that you entered in the **Network License Manager for MATLAB** section while creating the stack during deployment.
 1. Follow the instructions to upload your MATLAB Production Server license.